AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve-data-view.md

 1. In the `AVEVA Data Hub Data Views` window, enter the tenant and namespace for the data views you want to access, and then select **OK**.

-   The OSIsoft Cloud Services sign-in window displays if you have not already signed in.
+   The AVEVA Data Hub sign-in window displays if you have not already signed in.

     - If you have not already signed in, select **Sign in as different user** and complete the user authentication process.